-1. Zoo Miami: Formerly known as the Miami Metro Zoo, Zoo Miami is enormous, houses over 700 animals, offers a wide variety of exhibits and events and is a good value for the price ($15.95 for adults, $11.95 for 3-12, free for kids 2 under).
+Visit Zoo Miami.
+Formerly known as the Miami Metro Zoo, Zoo Miami is enormous, houses over 700 animals, offers a wide variety of exhibits and events and is a good value for the price.
 You’re going to need a stroller for any new or reluctant walkers, or you can rent a Safari Cycle, which is like a bike built for 5-8 people — make sure you really like pedaling if you go this route.
 It’s one of those things that seems like a fun idea until you’ve been hauling your kids around for an hour and you realize you’ve been tricked into exercise.

 There’s also a monorail or tram tour you can buy tickets for, if you’re not up for the amount of walking it takes to cover the park.
 During your visit you can feed giraffes, parrots, pelicans and rhinos, enjoy a camel ride, observe animals in natural looking habitats, play in the splash pad playground and learn a lot about nature and the environment along the way.
 Bring sunscreen; this will be a long, and likely hot, day.

-3. Venetian Pool: Back from the beach and cringing at the thought of being hot, sticky from salt, and having everything covered in sand again?
+Venetian Pool, in the City of Coral Gables, is a great place to cool off on a hot day, and just an all-around fabulous thing to do in Miami with kids.
+Back from the beach and cringing at the thought of being hot, sticky from salt, and having everything covered in sand again?
 Yeah, the beach isn’t for everyone.
 Luckily, Coral Gables has what TripAdvisor describes as the most beautiful municipal pool in the world.
 Kids must be 3 years old or 38″ tall to enter, but this historical limestone quarry turned tropical oasis is a treat.
-This natural looking setting has a spring fed (read: cold) pool lined with palm trees and waterfall rock formations and a cave, and also has lifeguards, showers, lockers and a cafe.
+This natural-looking setting has a spring-fed (read: cold) pool lined with palm trees, waterfall rock formations and a cave, and also has lifeguards, showers, lockers and a cafe.
 Again, arrive early to snag a spot in the parking lot and at a picnic table.

-4. Pinecrest Gardens: I know, I know, the word “gardens” doesn’t exactly sound exciting for kids, but Miami’s tropical locale is the perfect host for nature at its most magnificent, and kids like nature…and splash pads.
+Pinecrest Gardens is another great family-friendly place to visit.
+I know, I know, the word “gardens” doesn’t exactly sound exciting for kids, but Miami’s tropical locale is the perfect host for nature at its most magnificent, and kids like nature…and splash pads.
 Pinecrest Gardens is the former location of Parrot Jungle but is now a park with lush landscaping, koi ponds, a playground, a petting zoo, a water play area, and regular events like jazz concerts, farmer’s markets and outdoor movie nights.
 Admission is $3 for adults and $2 for children ages 2-17, or $3 with the splash ‘n play pass for kids 2-12, and come on, you’re going to need the splash ‘n play pass.
 Bring bathing suits for the kids!

-5. Museums: So, you’re hot, sweaty and tired of the frizzy rat’s nest the humidity has made of your hair.
+Museums are nice, air-conditioned ways to keep the kids busy.
+So, you’re hot, sweaty and tired of the frizzy rat’s nest the humidity has made of your hair.
 That’s Miami!
 Seek refuge under the guise of education with a trip to one of Miami’s museums.
-The Miami Children’s Museum ($18 admission, $14 for Florida residents, children under 1 free) received a TripAdvisor award of excellence, but local parents report that it’s a bit shabby and exhibits are missing pieces — but I guess that’s the cost of having an all-child clientele, and, let’s face it, your kids won’t care.
+The Miami Children’s Museum ($18 admission, $14 for Florida residents, children under 1 free) received a TripAdvisor award of excellence, but local parents report that it’s a bit shabby and exhibits are missing pieces —that’s the cost of having an all-child clientele, and, let’s face it, your kids won’t care.
 Older children may get bored quickly, but this should keep younger kids busy for quite a while and you can enjoy some air-conditioning.

 The Patricia and Philip Frost Museum of Science ($14.95 for adults and $10.95 for kids 3-12) is a better choice for families with older kids, featuring interactive exhibits about nature, climate, physics and more, as well as a planetarium and wildlife center.

-7. Miami trolley: It’s a convenient way to get around and it’s free!
-The trolleys run until 11 pm and travel to and from many major Miami destinations.
+When you’re ready to get outside again, hop on the Miami trolley.
+It’s a convenient way to get around and it’s free!
+The trolleys run until 11 p.m. and travel to and from many major Miami destinations.
 You can also track the trolley in real time on their website to estimate your wait.
 This is really an easy way to get around and avoid traffic and kids usually love public transportation anyway so you can count it as part of the adventure.

-8. Miami Seaquarium: It’s a little dated, and may seem unimpressive when compared to mega aquariums like the one that resides in Atlanta, but if you tell your husband you’re going to see Miami dolphins, it wouldn’t be a lie…just probably not the team of Dolphins he may prefer.
+Miami Seaquarium is another great thing to do in Miami with kids.
+It’s a little dated, and may seem unimpressive when compared to mega aquariums like the one that resides in Atlanta, but if you tell your husband you’re going to see Miami dolphins, it wouldn’t be a lie…just probably not the team of Dolphins he may prefer.
 Admission is $41.95 for adults and $31.95 for kids 3-9 — I was about to point out how lucky parents of the two-and-under crowd are in terms of traveling costs and then I remembered that they have to travel with toddlers, so it’s kind of a wash.
 The most glowing reviews appear to come from people who paid extra for experiences that include swimming with dolphins or seals, or walking on the bottom of the tropical reef in a dive helmet.
 With regular admission you can enjoy a variety of shows, touch stingrays, meet manatees, watch sharks and crocodiles, play on a pirate-themed playground and more.

-10. Duck Tours South Beach: If you’re interested in an unconventional way to see more of Miami, Duck Tours South Beach offers amphibious vehicles for a quirky part land/part water tour that lasts 90 minutes.
+Duck Tours South Beach are one way to experience the beach in a different kind of environment.
+If you’re interested in an unconventional way to see more of Miami, Duck Tours South Beach offers amphibious vehicles for a quirky part land/part water tour that lasts 90 minutes.
 Prices are $36 per adult, $18 for ages 4-12 and $5 for under 3.
 See Biscayne Bay, learn about Miami history and get a peek at celebrity homes during this odd and informative outing.

 During your Miami vacation, you probably have a better chance of paying to see wildlife rather than the wild life, but Miami can be exciting even if you’re traveling with children.
 For up-to-date information on fun things around town, check the Munchkin Fun Miami calendar.
 Pack the sunscreen, give up on the thought of frizz-free hair and start looking forward to that mojito, my friends.